tommasop00/EasyBank/test/lib/googletest/README.md

 ### Avoiding Macro Name Clashes

 In C++, macros don't obey namespaces.
-Therefore two libraries that both define a macro of the same name will clash if you `#include` both definitions.
+Therefore two libraries that both define a macro of the same nameProprietary will clash if you `#include` both definitions.
 In case a GoogleTest macro clashes with another library, you can force GoogleTest to rename its macro to avoid the conflict.